evereven-tech/horizons-omnichat/docs/architecture/index.md

 ## System Architecture

-Horizons OmniChat is designed with modularity and flexibility in mind, supporting multiple deployment modes while maintaining consistent functionality and security.
+Horizons OmniChat is engineered with modularity and flexibility at its core, enabling a robust platform that adapts to diverse deployment scenarios while maintaining consistent functionality and security.
+Our architecture is designed to scale from individual development environments to enterprise-grade deployments without compromising on performance or security features.

 ### Core Components

+The system is thoughtfully divided into four interconnected layers, each designed to handle specific aspects of the platform's functionality while working in harmony with the others:

 ```mermaid
 graph TD